 Litle One, c.
 1976

 This is a grade school picture that always made me feel guilty because in it, I was caught being the real me and therefore not “good.”
 I imagine the photographer told me to smile and then settled for this clenched jaw grimace.
-I remember being given the picture packet in class to take home and being worried my mom would be mad at me for ruining the picture.
+I remember being given the picture packet in class to take home and being scared my mom would be mad at me for being “seen” and ruining the picture.

 As I mentioned earlier, like all of my parts with whom I have co-consciousness, up until very recently I thought Little One was just a mood I would get into sometimes.
 It was an equally upsetting and helpful breakthrough in therapy when I realized and truly understood Little One is an alter and, for the first time, switched out of a dissociative state in front of my therapist.
 I normally wouldn’t have kept my appointment with her because I was in the “mood” that always meant I should go home and take a nap, But after I received my diagnosis and started to understand more, I/we decided to go in and let her see me/us in that mood and it was a life changing moment.
 When I walked into her office, I remember feeling like I as being fake as my mouth said “I’m Little One” and felt the flush of shame for being seen.